Gruntfuggly/todo-tree/README.md

 `type` - used to control how much is highlighted in the editor.
 Valid values are:

  - `tag` - highlights just the tag
+ - `tag-and-comment` - highlights the comment characters (or the start of the match) and the tag
  - `text` - highlights the tag and any text after the tag
  - `line` - highlights the entire line containing the tag